Sailing Turkey

 Fethiye to Olympus is just one

-summer with warm nights, and the sea is clear and calm.
+of the sailing tour choices.
+Sailing Turkey waters from April to October is a real treat.
+The climate is warm, hot in mid-summer with warm nights, and the sea is clear and calm.
 Turkish sailing in the Eastern Mediterranean matches destinations

 much further afield.
 You should do more research if you are yet to be

-convinced; you will find plenty of people that describe the fantastic
+convinced; you will find plenty of people who describe their fantastic experience on the Turquoise Coast

 of Turkey; why not join them?